gferhpc/supercomputing.tue.nl/docs/documentation/kb/articles/umbrella/1-resolving-login-issues.md

 ## 4. Verify Your Password

-Make sure you are entering the correct TU/e password.
+Make sure you are entering the correct password.
 This should be the same password you use for other TU/e systems.
 If you suspect the password might be incorrect:

 - Try logging into another TU/e service to confirm it's working.
-- If necessary, reset your password.
+- If necessary, [reset your TU/e password](https://tue.topdesk.net/tas/public/ssp/content/detail/knowledgeitem?unid=c1c23cc6-f101-4944-aedc-08183fb79a7a){:target=_blank}.

 ## 5. Check for Expired Accounts